acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 </div>

 You'll notice the right grip has a hole in it.
 This is to optionally fit a shutter release cable to move the shutter to a less awkward place.
 The trade-off here for the moment is that you'll need attach/remove the cable release from the lens every time you collapse or open the camera.

-Also note that, if you opt to use the grips, you won't be able to use the Lomograflok's darkslide, so remove that and put it somewhere safe.

 <strong>There are specific grips for the 110b and 110a, so make sure you print the right ones.</strong> Unfortunately the bodies differ slightly.